shondriane/Connect-4/README.md

 ***

 ### ***Description***
-The ultimate strategy game.
+The goal is to play black jack and win $500 for a ticket back home.
 To win, you must get as close to 21  than the dealer without busting (going over 21).
 ***

 ### ***Technologies Used***